A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: Experimental results

 \subsection{Experiment 1: Monte Carlo simulation results}

-The simulation (1000 trials per configuration) was designed to test scalability, ground-truth accuracy (ISE), with the exception of the ``hard distributions'' where this metric is unavailable, and robustness.
+The simulation (1000 trials per configuration) was designed to test scalability, ground-truth accuracy (ISE), with the exception of the ``hard distributions, '' where this metric is unavailable, and robustness.

 The LSCV scores are summarized in Table \ref{tab:main_table_lscv}, where we report the LSCV score of each method, averaged over the ``nice,” ``bimodal,” and ``hard'' distributions and all sample sizes.
 The results reveal a clear robustness–trade-off.
-On ``nice'' distributions, the computationally expensive \blscv method achieves a score of -2.2716, which is a statistically significant, albeit small, improvement over our \rot (-2.2667).
+On ``nice'' distributions, the computationally expensive \blscv method achieves a mean score of -2.2716 (median: -1.9155), which is a statistically significant, albeit small, improvement over our \rot's mean of -2.2667 (median: -1.9134).

 However, this advantage is reversed when the data become complex.
-On both the ``bimodal'' and ``hard'' distributions, \rot was statistically significantly better ($p < 0.001$) than its slow \blscv counterpart, as well as \rlscv ($p < 0.001$).
+On the 'hard' distributions, the \rot was statistically significantly better ($p < 0.001$) than its slow \blscv counterpart and the \rlscv estimator.
+On the 'bimodal' distribution, our rule significantly outperformed \blscv, although the \rlscv estimator achieved a better LSCV score (it is worth noting that the bimodal distribution satisfies the zero-derivative boundary condition that is enforced by the reflection method).
 This strongly suggests that the LSCV optimization process becomes unstable and fails to find a good bandwidth for these data types, whereas our rule remains robust.
-Notably, while \lsilv achieves the best mean score (-3.7532) on ``hard'' data, the high p-value (0.307) indicates that this is not a statistically significant difference, suggesting that the method's performance has high variance and is unreliable on these distributions.
+Notably, while \lsilv achieves the best mean score (-3.7532) on ``hard'' data, the median score (-1.1105) is worse than the median score of all non-logit methods.
+An analysis of the simulation data reveals that the mean score of the \lsilv is heavily skewed by massive negative outliers, likely caused by the logit function mapping data near the boundary to $\pm\infty$.
+When comparing the performance using the Wilcoxon signed-rank test, \rot outperformed \lsilv ($p<0.001$).

 These findings are visually confirmed in Figure \ref{fig:LSCV_Score_vs_N}.
 This figure plots the mean LSCV score (lower is better) against the sample size ($n$) for all eight test distributions.
-Across all panels, the performance of our proposed rule, \rot (red dashed line), is highly competitive.
+Across all panels, the performance of the proposed rule, \rot (solid line), is highly competitive.
 On the ``nice'' and ``bimodal'' distributions, it closely tracks the performance of the best (but slow) LSCV-based methods.
-For the ``hard'' distributions, such as $B(0.5, 0.5)$ and $B(0.8, 2.5)$, the stability is evident as it maintains consistently low scores.
+For the ``hard'' distributions, such as $B(0.5, 0.5)$ and $B(0.8, 2.5)$, stability is evident, as it maintains consistently low scores.